TimeBandit/guides/refacoring-ui.md

 what the data is about because of the context or the format or the data e.g \$, @yahoo.co.uk, %.
 Labels also make it difficult to create heirarchy.
 If you really need a label then combine it with the data e.g 'Bedrooms: 2', becomes '3 Bedrooms'.
 Use labels where you think the use might be scanning for it such as technical specifications.

+## Visual & Document Heirachy

+Dont assume that heading that heading tags should stay as they are, use them semantically but style them as you need.

+## Weight & Contrast

+Weight is how much surface area an element takes up, it could be bold test, an icon or a fat line.
+Contrast is how so soft a colour is by adjusting it's lightness.
+You can adjust each one to compensate for the other.

+## Designing actions on a page

+1. The primary action should have a solid hight contract background.
+2. The secondary action should have an outline style or a lower contrast background
+3. Style tertiary actions like links.
+Don't put them in a box.
+4. Delete actions can be secondary or tertiary, place the primary style in the confirmation model.

+# Layout & Spacing

+You will end up with better results if you start with too much white space and remove it.
+It's can be fine to have dense UI's for things like dashboards, but make it a deliberate choice.

+# Establishing a sizing system

+Instead of fussing over pixel values, make a system where no two values are less that 25% away from each other.
+And multiples of a base value.
+An exponential scale works well where lower values are bunched together.
+A good set are 4, 8, 12, 16, 24, 32, 48, 64, 96, 128, 192, 256, 384, 512, 640, 768

+# Filling the screen

+You don't have to do this.
+Give each elements the amount of space it needs, no more.
+Dont brek thing only to make them the same width.

+If you're finding it hard to design something small for a larger canvas then shrink the canvas.
+Sometimes it's best to break a design into columns if you're sturggling to size something on a big canvas that naturally looks good on a small canvas.

+# The Grid

+Don't think that grids are a solution to everything.
+You don't always need them.
+Give sidbars a `max-width` and other elements a fixed width or a `max-width` if that's is their optimal size to stay looking good.
+Only shrink them when you need to.